 250gsm Card Stock is a very thick, sturdy option that is ideal for menus, business cards, and other items that need to be durable and long-lasting.

 When deciding the paper weight of your flyer, there are multiple factors to take into consideration.
 These include the purpose of the flyer, printing method, budget and brand image desired.
 Striking a balance between cost and quality will result in a product that is both durable and portrays professionalism.
+Besides, understanding why choose leaflets as part of your marketing campaign will help you make more informed decisions about your promotional materials.
 Through careful selection, you can ensure that your promotional materials are conveying your message effectively to your target audience.

 Need help or inspiration in choosing the correct paper?
 Call into our shop on Glasnevin Ave, email us on firstname.lastname@example.org or call (01) 858 1000 – we will be delighted to help!